-Does your son understand the meaning of “freedom isn’t free?”
-He will, after listening toGreat Battles for Boys: The American Revolution.
+Does your son understand the real meaning of “freedom isn’t free?”
+He will after listening toGreat Battles for Boys: The American Revolution.

 Read by award-winning voice actor Jake Phillips!

 From Concord and Lexington to Brandywine and Yorktown, the stunning battles show young readers how ragtag colonists took on the world’s mightiest military of its time — the British Imperial Army, otherwise known as the Red Coats.

 History leaps off the page and captures even reluctant readers as early colonial protests, such as the Boston Tea Party, bring even more tyranny from King George III.
 With a declaration of war from England and the appointment of George Washington as commander of the Continental Army, the revolution’s real battles begin.